 Phthalates in Food Packaging Lead to 100,000 Deaths in U.S. Each Year, Study Finds

-A new study has found that chemicals known as phthalates found in plastic food packaging and other consumer goods are killing 91,000 to 107,000 older adults in the U.S. each year.
+A new study has found that chemicals known as phthalates (PFAS) found in plastic food packaging and other consumer goods are killing 91,000 to 107,000 older adults in the U.S. each year.

 The study, published in Environmental Pollution on Oct.12, 2021, outlines the dangers of phthalates in food packaging, although these chemicals are also found in shampoos, nail polish, creams, and even baby lotions.